-For fiscal 2020, the Compensation Committee designated financial performance goals, including a corporate pre-tax income performance measure and, for each executive in charge of a business unit, an operational measure of business unit profitability, as well as individual objectives for determining whether a cash incentive payment would be paid under the arrangement and in what amount.
+For fiscal 2021, the Compensation Committee designated financial performance goals, including a corporate pre-tax income performance measure and, for each named executive officer in charge of a business unit (which in fiscal 2021 included only our Vice President - Health and Nutrition), an operational measure of business unit profitability, as well as individual objectives for determining whether a cash incentive payment would be paid under the arrangement and in what amount.

-The annual cash incentive payment opportunities for our named executive officers were based on the following percentages of base salary for fiscal 2020:
+The annual cash incentive payment opportunities for our named executive officers were based on the following percentages of base salary for fiscal 2021:

 Position Threshold Annual Cash Incentive Payment Target Annual Cash Incentive Payment Maximum Annual Cash Incentive Payment

 Chief Executive Officer 50 % 100 % 200 %

-Chief Financial Officer 25 % 50 % 100 %
+Chief Financial Officer 37.5 % 75 % 150 %

 General Counsel 20 % 40 % 80 %

-Vice President - Water Treatment 20 % 40 % 80 %
+Vice President - Health and Nutrition 30 % 60 % 120 %

-Vice President - Industrial 20 % 40 % 80 %
+Vice President - Operations 20 % 40 % 80 %

-The Compensation Committee established the payment opportunities for each of the executive officers based on the relative scope of his responsibilities and resulting ability to impact the company's performance.
+The Compensation Committee established the payment opportunities for each of the named executive officers based on the relative scope of his or her responsibilities and resulting ability to impact the company's performance.
 The Compensation Committee established a higher percentage payment opportunity for the Chief Executive Officer to reflect his significant responsibilities regarding the creation and implementation of long-term strategic direction for the entire company.
-As part of a compensation market review and adjustment, the target percentage for the Chief Executive Officer was increased from 75% to 100% in fiscal 2020.
+As part of his promotion in October 2020, the target percentage for the Chief Financial Officer was increased from 50% to 75% in fiscal 2021, and was pro-rated based on the timing of his promotion.

-The Compensation Committee determined that 80% of the annual cash incentive payment opportunities for our Chief Executive Officer, Chief Financial Officer and General Counsel for fiscal 2020 should be based upon corporate performance against the pre-tax income goal to reflect their significant company-wide responsibilities and resulting ability to impact the overall success of the company.
-In addition, the Compensation Committee determined that 20% should be based upon meeting their individual objectives and overall job performance.
+The Compensation Committee determined that 100% of the annual cash incentive payment opportunities for our Chief Executive Officer, Chief Financial Officer, General Counsel and Vice President - Operations for fiscal 2021 should be based upon corporate performance against the pre-tax income goal to reflect their significant company-wide responsibilities and resulting ability to impact the overall success of the company.

-The Compensation Committee determined that 40% of the annual cash incentive payment opportunities for our Vice President - Industrial and Vice President - Water Treatment for fiscal 2020 should be based upon company-wide performance and 40% should be based upon the profitability of their respective business units to reflect their dual roles as leaders of their respective business units and as members of the company's overall executive management team.
-In addition, the
+The Compensation Committee determined that 50% of the annual cash incentive payment opportunity for our Vice President - Health and Nutrition for fiscal 2021 should be based upon company-wide performance and 50% should be based upon the profitability of her business unit to reflect her dual roles as leader of her business unit and as members of the company's overall executive management team.